notallheroeswearcapes/lyriqs.io/lyriqs-client/README.md

 A single service called `LyriqsService` is responsible for performing HTTP calls to the server API.
 It is injected into the `AppComponent`.

 ### Models
-* Song: Consists of the song data like title, artist, etc.
+* `Song`: Consists of the song data like title, artist, etc.
-* Sentiment: Contains the results of the sentiment analyis.
+* `Sentiment`: Contains the results of the sentiment analyis.
-* Lyrics: The model for the mashup response.
+* `Lyrics`: The model for the mashup response.
 Contains the lyrics, sentiment results and wordcloud data.

 ### Charts
 The charts are created with the open-source Javascript library [Chart.js](https://www.chartjs.org/docs/2.9.4/) in version 2.9.4.
 The charts are created in the frontend based on the results of the sentiment analysis.